mjmayer/sabresume/README.md

 # What is Sabresume
 Sabresume is a shell script that restarts paused sabnzbd downloads.
 Sabnzbd may pause downloads due to a lack of disk space.
-It does not resume once disk space is availanle.
+It does not resume once disk space is available.
 Sabresume addresses that issue.

 ## How to use this image
 # Usage